Do you want to make a contribution to world-class research that is leading the critical fight against biodiversity loss?

-Perhaps you’re a law student who’s committed to eradicating gender inequality and enforcing women’s rights, or maybe you’re a medical student who is focused on women’s health, including reproductive health, prenatal, and infant care.
+Perhaps you’re a law student who’s committed to eradicating gender inequality and enforcing women’s rights, or maybe you’re a medical student who is focused on women’s health, including reproductive health, prenatal and infant care.
 You might want to work as a psychologist or social worker and are looking to help women empower themselves by freeing themselves from limiting beliefs and creating a community of women to support them on their journey.
 Those studying to be teachers might also be interested in focusing on helping girls specifically with challenges to achieving their goals.

 GVI can offer you the opportunity to learn about the challenges women in specific local contexts face around the world.
 What are the differences and what are the similarities?
 You’ll learn about the kind of support that is most valued by local girls and women in communities around the world.
 In the process, you’ll master numerous skills, like teaching adults and leading workshops.
 You might also be given the opportunity to complete a research project focused on women’s issues in the community.
-We offer international women’s empowerment internships in Cambodia, Ghana, India, Laos, Nepal, or South Africa.

 With us, interns can truly travel the world, as we offer international internship opportunities on every continent excluding Antarctica.
 Choose an internship destination that speaks to you from those we’ve listed below.